-This Mexican Street Corn Pudding is loaded with roasted corn, green chiles and tons of cheddar cheese!
+This Mexican Street Corn Pudding is made with roasted corn, green chiles and cheddar cheese!
+A flavorful side dish that will turn any dinner into a fiesta!

 It’s also the perfect side dish to a steak, grilled chicken or fish.